 Much like Sant Agnello, it also features a great location and wonderful public transport links.
 This makes it another great choice for anyone planning to explore the Amalfi Coast region in its entirety, as opposed to just visiting Sorrento.

-Stay In Piano Di Sorrento If you want to stay in a hotel near a marina, you want to explore the other towns and cities on the Amalfi Coast, you want a quieter, more local experience, you are traveling as a family or with small children, you want to take a boat ride or enjoy a drink while watching them, you are a fan of seafood.
+Stay In Piano Di Sorrento If you want to stay in a hotel near a marina; you want to explore the other towns and cities on the Amalfi Coast; you want a quieter, more local experience; you are traveling as a family or with small children; you want to take a boat ride or enjoy a drink while watching them, you are a fan of seafood.

-Best hotels in Piano Di Sorrento:
+Best places to stay in Piano Di Sorrento:

 7. Priora, where to stay in Sorrento on budget